Back to basics: Interest rates

 An interest rate is how much it costs you to borrow money in the form of a home loan, personal loan, credit card or vehicle financing.

 Interest rates are calculated as a percentage of the amount you borrow over the lifetime of the loan.
 To fully repay a loan, you must pay off the loan amount and the percentage amount on top of the loan.
-For example, if you borrow R100 and you are charged an interest rate of 5% per year (R5), the total amount you pay back is R100 + R5 = R105.
-This excludes certain fees that may be also added to the amount that you borrow.
+This percentage amount is the interest you are charged.

 The interest rate you’re charged will affect how much the loan costs you (in total) and, therefore, how much you repay per month.
 Higher interest rates mean that it becomes more expensive to pay back money you owe, especially if you choose a longer repayment period.

-The lender determines the rate at which interest is charged on the product (loan/credit).
-Some products have set interest rates, while others are personalised depending on your credit score.
 If you have a low(er) credit score, the lender might consider it risky to lend you money and thus charge you more for borrowing it.
 The opposite is also true.
-The maximum interest that creditors can charge you is determined by the National Credit Act.

 The bottom line